 Gestational hypertension is a condition associated with high blood pressure during pregnancy.
 It occurs in about 6 percent of all pregnancies.
-Another type of high blood pressure is chronic hypertension - high blood pressure, which is present before pregnancy begins.
+Another type of high blood pressure is chronic hypertension—high blood pressure that's present before pregnancy begins.

 Gestational hypertension can develop into preeclampsia, a serious pregnancy complication characterized by high blood pressure.
 This condition occurs often in young women with their first pregnancy.
 It is more common in twin pregnancies, in women over the age of 35 with chronic hypertension or hypertension from a previous pregnancy, as well as African-American women, and women with diabetes.